zilto/vscode-hamilton/README.md

   - Caches Python module selection to workspace for future command call
 - Workspace:
   - Automatically uses Python interpreter selected for the workspace
-- Added `hamilton.experimental.vscode` script to `Hamilton` to build DAG
+- Added `hamilton.vscode` script to `Hamilton` to build DAG

 ## Installation
 - Download the `hamilton-0.0.1.vsix`
 - Go to the terminal and move to the `.vsix` file location
 - Run the command `code --install-extension hamilton-0.0.1.vsix`
-- Copy the file `vscode.py` to the `/hamilton/experimental/` folder of your Python environment [More details](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)
+- Copy the file `vscode.py` to the `/hamilton/` folder of your Python environment [More details](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)

 ## TODO